bask185/ArduinoToolchain/readme.md

 These timers have proven to be extremely usefull and flexible in combination with the state machine structure.

 In addition I have made a simple function called ```repeat();``` This function calls any given function @ interval time using a timer of choise.
+But you don't have to use it.

 ```c
 repeat(&timer1T, 100, foo); // this function needs to use a pointer